 If you want your customers and employees to give you feedback directly instead of blasting you online when they’re unhappy, make it easy to give you feedback, regularly.

 Here are four ways to help prevent negative online reviews and improve the data you get from customers and employees:

 - Ask customers and employees for feedback regularly.
 Don’t wait until the end of the year or after a service has been provided to ask for feedback.
 Ask for feedback during the customer’s experience.
 Ask employees for feedback every 90-days.
 Marriott hotels is masterful at this.
 Hotel guests don’t get onto the hotel’s free Wi-Fi until answering one question about their hotel stay.
 If guest feedback has a negative component, a manager will call you immediately.
 Such smart business.

 - If you’re going to send online surveys, keep them short.
 Never ask a customer more than five questions, and two is better.
 Ask a version of, “What are you appreciating about your experience?
 What could we change on your behalf?”
 What else do you need to know?
 Too many businesses send exhaustive and exhausting surveys to customers after a service has been provided.
-It’s rude and unrealistic to expect customers to complete 30+ survey questions.
+It’s unrealistic to expect customers to complete 30+ survey questions.
 Keep it short.
 You’ll see better response rates.

 - Call 10% (or fewer if you have thousands of employees and customers) and ask for feedback.
 It’s such a rare occurrence to receive a phone call asking for feedback, it’s an immediate loyalty and relationship builder.

 - Don’t request a positive score on a survey.
-Sending a survey and asking for certain response type is a turnoff.
+Sending a survey and asking for a certain response type is a turnoff.
 Uber drivers who ask me to rate them a five never get that rating.
 The best way to get an awesome rating is to be awesome.